Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 3. Include job-related keywords

 To make sure that your resume catches the attention of hiring managers, read through the job listing for keywords to include on your resume — these might be specific credentials, types of experience, or skills.
+Including the hard skills listed in the job description will make it easier for hiring managers to find your resume.

 There’s no “trick” for “beating” the ATS.
 Techniques like including “hidden keywords” in a white font on your resume won’t actually do anything.